Parautilitarian/IDS706-PySpark-Processing-Databricks/README.md

 ```
 The first uncached action will take longer (Spark scans and computes everything).
 **After caching, subsequent actions on the same DataFrame run significantly faster, since Spark loads the data from memory instead of recomputing.**

+### Pipeline Exeucution

+## 3. Actions vs Transformations
+Demonstration showing the difference between transformations (lazy) and actions (eager):

+## 4. Machine Learning
+Use MLlib for a simple ML task (classification, regression, or clustering)